AleksandarHaralanov/ReciPlus/README.md

 furnace: []
 ```
 > [!CAUTION]
-> Do NOT delete the configuration files!
+> Do not delete the configuration files.
+Instead, use the aforementioned method to disable them.